lisitsyn/algorithme/README.md

 Algorithme
 ==========

 Some set of wrappers on top of the STL aimed to achieve less verbose code.
+Pretty experimental stuff.

 As a basic example - instead of